PostgreSQL For Loop

 $$;

 In the above query, we defined a variable r under begin clause and end clause and for loop.
-And then, we are using the INSERT statement to insert integer values from 1 to 100 in the id column of the actor table.
+We then use the INSERT statement to insert integer values from 1 to 100 into the id column of the actor table.

 select * from actor(1,100);

-Example of for loop without function is as follows:
+Example of for loop without a function is as follows:

 DO